Warm a winter's weekend with the hot chill of noir!

 There are no available registration dates at this time.

 Film noir is at once a genre, a style, and a worldview.
-View and discuss classic and recent examples of this fascinating cinematic form.
+In this class, we will view and discuss classic and recent examples of this fascinating cinematic form.

-We will examine the roots of noir in American crime fiction and German Expressionist filmmaking, the birth of classic noir in the 40s and 50s, and the development of neo-noir from the 70s to today.
-Intended for students interested in exploring this fascinating form’s visual vocabulary, themes, and influence on world cinema.
+We will examine the roots of film noir in American crime fiction by authors such as Chandler, Hammett, and Spillane, and in German Expressionist films such as The Cabinet of Dr. Caligari and M. We will then review the birth of classic noir in the ‘40s and ‘50s by screening clips as well as full features by directors such as Huston, Hawks, Welles, and several more.
+Finally, we will examine the development of neo-noir from the ‘70s onward.
+The course is intended for students interested in exploring and discussing this fascinating form’s visual vocabulary, themes, and influence on world cinema.

 Instructor: Kenneth James